bleathem/bleathem.ca/content/blog/2010/2010-01-20-glassfish-v2-and-v3-on-same-host-behind.md

 ---
-layout: post
-title: "Glassfish V2 and V3 on the same host, behind mod_jk"
+  title: Glassfish V2 and V3 on the same host, behind mod_jk
+  date: 2010-01-20
+  author: Brian Leathem
+  categories: [Java EE]
   tags: [ mod_jk, JavaEE, JSF, glassfish ]
+  description:
+  linktitle:
+  featured:
+  featuredpath:
+  featuredalt:
+  type: post
+  aliases:
+    - /blog/2010/01/glassfish-v2-and-v3-on-same-host-behind.html
 ---

 I've jumped on the JavaEE 6 bandwagon, with one application already in production.
 The developer productivity improvements in JavaEE6/Glassfish V3 are tremendous.
 The only downside is that I still have some JavaEE 5 applications in production.
 The JavaEE 5 apps can't migrate to JavaEE 6 until Icefaces supports JSF 1.2.